Graves’ disease

 Treatment

 Graves’ disease rarely goes away by itself.
 It is usually treated with anti-thyroid drugs for 1 to 1.5 years.
-These tablets reduce the production of thyroid .
-If the person has a rapid or irregular heartbeat, beta blockers can also be taken at the beginning.
+If you have a racing heart or an irregular heartbeat, you can also take beta blockers at the start.

 The anti-thyroid drugs can make the level of thyroid return to normal.
 But about half of the people affected have increased hormone levels again when they stop taking the tablets – even if they’ve taken them for long enough.
 Then it can make sense to remove the thyroid gland surgically or treat it using radioiodine.
-Radioiodine therapy involves swallowing radioactive iodine that is absorbed by the thyroid gland and destroys the overactive cells there.
-This releases more antigens, which can cause a stronger autoimmune response to start with.
-Sometimes this can make existing eye problems worse or cause new ones.
-Backing the treatment up with steroids can usually prevent that from happening.
-Ultimately, both the surgical procedure and the radioiodine therapy permanently stop the thyroid from making thyroid , which means that the person has to take tablets to replace them.
+Radioiodine therapy involves taking radioactive iodine.
+It is deposited in the thyroid and releases radioactivity there, which destroys the overactive cells.
+That may increase the autoimmune response at the start.
+Sometimes it can make existing eye problems worse or cause new ones.
+But backing the treatment up with steroids can usually prevent that from happening.
+Ultimately, both the surgical procedure and the radioiodine therapy permanently stop the thyroid from making thyroid .
+These then have to be taken in tablet form (L-thyroxine).

 Steroid tablets or drips are also often used to treat the eye problems.
 Radiotherapy is another possible option.
 Sometimes a surgical procedure is performed to make space in the eye socket.
 This can involve removing some of the bone tissue, for instance.